PeachyBiscuits/SpaceInvadersNE111-2022/README.md

 <<<<<<< HEAD

 Instructions:
+For Windows, you need to download git for windows (https://git-scm.com/download/win) and use a git bash terminal In terminal, change directories into the one you want to store the local repository in (local repository is a folder containing the project files on your computer)
+Clone the repository and after cloning, change directory into the newly made repository (it is a folder in the directory you chose it to clone into)
-When working on a part of the project, clone the repository and make a copy of "main.py" and rename it based on what feature will be added
-Make sure to save this file in the repository that was cloned (will have the name SpaceInvadersNE111-2022) In the .py file, make it very clear what was changed/added In terminal, do git add <file> where <file> is the .py file
+When working on a new part, make a copy of "main.py" and rename it based on what feature will be added Make sure to save this file in the repository that was cloned (will have the name SpaceInvadersNE111-2022) In the .py file, make it very clear what was changed/added In terminal, do git add <file> where <file> is the .py file